 On photometric nights the extinction coefficient κ should be constant in each passband.
-The extinction κ can be monitored through each night either by assuming the true instrumental zeropoint only varies slowly as a function of time or by making measurements over a range of airmass.
+The extinction κ can be monitored through each night either by assuming the true instrumental zeropoint only varies slowly as a function of time (and using the individual 2MASS calibrations to monitor it) or by making measurements over a range of airmass.